dochoa1/InstaCart/README.md

 After the testing and training datasets have been created then you can run the gradient boosting model on the data and analyze its results at `/PredictiveAnalysis/PredictiveAnalysis_Orders.Rmd`.

+# Run the deep learning model
+Download Anaconda and Jupyter notebook.
+Packages needed are sklearn, pandas, numpy and keras.
+Data used are `/Source/trainingData.csv` and `/Source/testingData.csv`.
+The model takes about two hours to run.
+The training data is divided into 80% train and 20% test.
+After building the model on the training data, it is used to make predictions on the testing data.

 # Citation

 The data used in this project was made publicly available courtesy of InstaCart.